Kullervo (Sibelius): Structure

 An haunting male chorus recount Kullervo's death.
-He inadvertently comes to the site where he raped his sister, marked by dead grass and bare Earth where nature refuses to renew itself.
+He inadvertently comes to the site where he fell in love with his sister, marked by dead grass and bare Earth where nature refuses to renew itself.
 He addresses his sword, asking if it is willing to drink guilty blood.
 The sword answers, and Kullervo falls on his sword.

 Analysis

 Recategorizing Kullervo as a symphony

 Sibelius went on to become one of the most important symphonists of the early twentieth century: his seven numbered symphonies, written between 1899 (the Symphony No. 1 in E minor, Op.
 39) and 1924 (the Symphony No. 7 in C major, Op.
 105), are the core of his oeuvre and stalwarts of the concert repertoire.
 However, the standard cycle is predated by two projects that Sibelius, during the compositional process, referred to as "symphonies".
 First, in 1891, Sibelius wrote the Overture in E major (JS 145) and Scène de ballet (JS 163), which he had intended as the initial two movements of a symphony before abandoning his plan.
 Second, in 1891 and early 1892, Sibelius continually labeled Kullervo a "symphony" ("symfoni") in letters to Aino Järnefelt, Kajanus, and Wegelius, before settling on "symphonic poem" ("symfonisk dikt") for the April premiere—a title that newspaper advertisements and program shared.
 Sibelius likely "shrank" from the former classification due both to Kullervo's programmatic nature, as well as its deployment of a hybrid structure in which a "quasi-operatic ... scena" essentially 'interrupts' an up-to-that-point 'normal' work for orchestra.

 Nevertheless, in retirement while reflecting on his career, Sibelius returned to describing Kullervo as a symphony.
 For instance, in 1945 the City of Loviisa requested Sibelius's blessing for a plaque in his honor that included in its description "[here] Jean Sibelius composed his Kullervo Suite".
 On 27 February, Sibelius sent the following correction: "Kullervo symphony (not suite)" (emphasis and underlining in the original).
 Presumably, had he still considered the work a symphonic poem, he could have written so.